 The Globetrotters are like a family too, and TNT is honored to be a part of it.
 “Honestly, this means everything to me,” she says.
 “This team incorporates everything I love about basketball.
 Not only to play it, but to entertain, and to give back to the community.
 I've always dreamed of leaving a positive mark in basketball history, and this is the perfect opportunity to do so.”

-When she’s not burning up the floor with her own ball handling – or shooting hoops with President Barack Obama, like she did during the annual White House Easter Egg Roll in 2012 – TNT likes to watch movies (Leonardo DiCaprio, Denzel Washington and Angela Bassett are her favorite actors), as well as skate and play pool, and she really loves to draw and paint.
+When she’s not burning up the floor of all 50 states across the U.S. with her own ball handling – or shooting hoops with President Barack Obama, like she did during the annual White House Easter Egg Roll in 2012 – TNT likes to watch movies (Leonardo DiCaprio, Denzel Washington and Angela Bassett are her favorite actors), as well as skate and play pool, and she really loves to draw and paint.
 She is very good at it, and she considers herself a “fairly artsy kind of person.”

 “The best part about being a female Globetrotter is being able to inspire girls and young women to chase their dreams,” says TNT.
 One way that TNT has done so is by registering as an Adult Girl Scout.